These are the toughest remaining games for undefeated San Diego State | NCAA.com

 San Diego State's pursuit of perfection begs the question: What is its toughest remaining regular-season game?

-With 11 remaining conference games for the Aztecs, which singular game poses the biggest threat of a loss?
+With nine remaining conference games for the Aztecs, which singular game poses the biggest threat of a loss?

 Here's the answer – along with a few other games to circle.